zetazee/python/README.md

 - help me review my notes and track my progress.
 - serve as a resource for others learning python for biological data analysis.

-The notes cover the following topics:
+the notes cover the following topics:

     ✅ text manipulation
     ✅ reading files